J.C. Penney reaffirms free cash flow forecast, sees store closures

 Penney, which also announced plans to close three stores this spring, reported a 3.5 percent fall in comparable store-sales for the nine-week period ended Jan.
 5 on a shifted basis, indicating a fall in overall comparable sales for the holiday quarter.

-A handful of major U.S. retail names have collapsed in the past two years, including Sears Holdings Corp (SHLDQ.PK), which is now considering a revised takeover bid from billionaire Chairman Edward Lampert temporarily staving off a liquidation.
+A handful of major U.S. retail names have collapsed in the past two years, including Sears Holdings Corp, which is now considering a revised takeover bid from billionaire Chairman Edward Lampert temporarily staving off a liquidation.
+(Reporting by Soundarya J in Bengaluru; Editing by Maju Samuel)